gregreborn/Gregory/Devoir/TP2/readme.txt

     postgres_password VARCHAR(255)
 );

--- 3. Add functions and procedure to the 'admin' schema
+-- 3. Define functions and procedures in the 'admin' schema

--- Function to create a restricted user
+-- Function: Create a restricted user
 CREATE OR REPLACE FUNCTION admin.create_restricted_user(username VARCHAR, password VARCHAR) RETURNS void AS $$
 BEGIN
     EXECUTE format('CREATE USER %I WITH PASSWORD %L', username, password);
     EXECUTE format('GRANT SELECT ON ALL TABLES IN SCHEMA public TO %I', username);
-    -- Add additional privileges as required
+    -- Additional privileges can be added here
 END;
 $$ LANGUAGE plpgsql;

--- Function to promote user to admin
+-- Function: Promote user to admin
 CREATE OR REPLACE FUNCTION admin.promote_to_admin(username VARCHAR) RETURNS void AS $$
 BEGIN